jesyspa/snakt-design/Uniqueness/intro.md

 ```

 There is, however, a problem with this function: we have
-required that `y` is a unique reference when the function is
+required that `y` be a unique reference when the function is
 called, and hence `runIfXNonNull` will "consume" the `y`
 reference and make it inaccessible.
 On the call-site,
 the situation looks as follows: